RitchieLab/GWAS-QC/README.md

   * *.bim files contain information about markers, one marker per line
   * *.bed contain binary genotype information (don’t view this file directly)
 * If you're unfamiliar with genomic file types, we will end up needing all of these files because they each contain some form of information we need
+* It looks like we have files for chromosome 1-22

 ## Imputation Preparation (Pre-Imputation QC)
 * Data is already lifted-over to build38??